developezsoftware/developezsoftware/README.md

-- 👋 Hi, I’m @developezsoftware, this is my github account to showcase web development projects
+- 👋 Hi, I’m @developezsoftware, this is my github account to showcase web development and software engineering projects
 - 👀 I’m interested in Web Developement, Python, C++, Javascript, MEAN and MERN stacks
 - 🌱 I’m currently expanding my knowledge in the MEAN stack